dcajasn/Riskfolio-Lib/docs/source/course.rst

 The live classes are online through Google Meets (all classes will be recorded and uploaded to the google classroom of the course).
-The duration of the course is 39 hours and classes are hold on Saturday and Sunday from 10a.m. to.
-1p.m.
+The duration of the course is 42 hours and classes are hold on Saturday and Sunday from 10 a.m. to 1 p.m.
 (UTC-5).

 In the following table you can see the dates of the courses that will be taught in 2025: